-Virtual learning posture for kids has not been widely explored.
-This is true even though ergonomics has been exhaustively covered when it comes to adults.
+Virtual learning posture for kids has not been widely explored, even though ergonomics have been thoroughly researched when it comes to adults.
 Whether your child is doing e-learning in front of a laptop or doing hard copy assignments at a desk, it is important for them to maintain a good posture.
-This may be difficult.
-Many families may not have furniture that fits well for children.
+This may be problematic because many families may not have furniture that is ergonomic for children.
 In this article, I will cover 3 tips to help your children adopt the ideal posture to study at home.

 Now is the time to help children care about their posture.
-Helping them to understand WHY sitting properly while learning is important may help them do so.
-Proper posture helps to protect a child’s growing spine so your child can feel and perform better.
-New science shows that the healthier the nerves are flowing from your spine, the better your brain works.
-So, it is twice as important to have good posture.
-Also, sitting properly reduces the plethora of musculoskeletal problems that cause headaches, back, and neck pain.
+Proper posture helps to protect a child’s growing spine from scoliosis or other developmental issues.
+The healthier the nerves are flowing from your spine, the better your brain works.
+Therefore, good posture is essential for optimal learning.
+Sitting with proper posture reduces a plethora of musculoskeletal problems that cause headaches, back, and neck pain as well.

 Below are some guidelines and 3 tips for parents to achieve the ideal posture for children during home-based learning.
 We also share tips on setting up your child’s workstation to improve their at-home learning environment.

 Furniture for Proper Virtual Learning Posture for Kids